Hipsterfil998/Marianna_head/data/README.md

 ## 5. wiki_naples_500.tsv

-This is an expanded versione of wiki_naples.tsv.
+This is an expanded version of wiki_naples.tsv.
 The dataset starts from a seed of 500 links related to the city of Naples.
 This file contains the following headers:

 - summary
 - title